Ali Mardan Khan: Career

 Ali Mardan Khan was a Kurd of the Zig tribe, and son of Safavid official Ganj Ali Khan.
 In 1624, Ali Mardan Khan inherited his father's position when he was appointed governor of Kerman, Sistan, and Qandahar by the Safavid emperor Shah Abbas.
 Like his father, Ali Mardan Khan governed from the city of Qandahar.
 In 1625, control of Kerman was handed over to Tahmasp Qoli Khan for administrative reasons.

 In 1632, Ali Mardan Khan began a series of correspondences with the Mughal court, culminating in the official surrender of his territories (including Qandahar) to the Mughal emperor Shah Jahan in March 1638.
 The likely reason for his actions was fear of assassination by the Safavid ruler Shah Safi, who had already caused the death or disappearance of several prominent individuals in the Safavid government.
 The handover of Qandahar's fortress was highlighted in Mughal and Safavid chronicles, being applauded and condemned respectively.
 Ali Mardan Khan's defection was generously rewarded by Shah Jahan, who sent him several gifts.

 Ali Mardan Khan experienced a meteoric rise in Mughal government, becoming a member with important responsibilities and a highly favoured noble of Shah Jahan.
 By the year 1643, he had become the highest ranked in the Mughal nobility by reaching a rank of 7000 zat (infantry) and 7000 sowar.
 He was also honoured with the title Amir al-Umara (lord of the lords).
 Early in his tenure (1638) he was appointed governor of Kashmir; he was later additionally appointed to the Punjab, and finally was moved to a strategic position as governor of Kabul, which he held until his death.

-In 1657, Ali Mardan Khan fell ill and passed away due to a pandemic in the Indian subcontinent.
+In 1657, Ali Mardan Khan fell ill and died due to a pandemic in the Indian subcontinent.
 He was buried in the tomb of his mother, today the Tomb of Ali Mardan Khan.

-Architecture
+Family

+Ali Mardan Khan's son Ibrahim Khan II was married to the daughter of Yahya Khan, the son of Said Khan Bahadur.
+One of his daughters was married to Faizullah Khan, the son of Zain Khan Koka.
+Another, Sahibji, was married to Amir Khan Mir Miran, the Subahdar of Kabul, and ran the administration of Kabul effectively when her husband died without selecting successor until new governor was appointed.
+Ali Mardan Khan's other daughters were also wed into prominent Iranian families.